Family-Friendly Mourne Mountains

 Would you like to sponsor this article?

-This has undoubtedly been one of the strangest years in recent times, and unfortunately, we’re now set for an equally unusual festive period.
-So there’s no better time to get your boots on, grab the family and head for the hills, where the air is fresh and the views are reliably spectacular.
+‘Tis the season!
+There’s no better time to get your boots on, grab the family and head for the hills, where the air is fresh and the views are reliably spectacular.
 Good for the soul.

 Here are eight simple routes in the Mourne Mountains to enjoy this Christmas.